tdeckers/openhab-mcp/README.md

 The server provides the following tools:

 ### Item Management
-1. `list_items` - List all openHAB items, optionally filtered by tag
+1. `list_items` - Paginated list of openHAB items with optional tag, type, name, and label filters
 2. `get_item` - Get a specific openHAB item by name
 3. `create_item` - Create a new openHAB item
 4. `update_item` - Update an existing openHAB item